Protecting Fresh Water

 - Production packers – create a seal between the well and the casing

 - Corrosion logs – identify pits, cracking, holes in the steel casing

 - Cement bond logs – measure the bond between casing and the cement determined by acoustic sonic and ultrasonic tools

 - Production log tools – record casing thickness and whether the casing has corroded.

 Fresh Water Conservation

-Reducing the volume of surface water and fresh groundwater used in hydraulic fracturing is a priority.
+Reducing the volume of surface water and fresh groundwater used in natural gas and oil development is a priority.
 There are several approaches to reducing fresh water use including:

 - Using low quality or otherwise unusable sources of water such as saline groundwater.

 - Sharing sources of water in multiple operations or with other operators.